 Sometimes it is too hot, sometimes it is too cold, and sometimes it is too wet.
 What do you do when you can’t send the kids outside to play?
+Do you wish you had a go-to list of indoor activities?
 No need to fret, here are some electronics-free ideas for entertaining kids when going outside isn’t an option.
 There are actually so many ways to keep the kids having fun.
-Here are ten fun indoor activities kids will love and that will keep them from watching youtube all day!
+Here are twenty fun indoor activities for kids that will keep them from watching youtube all day!

-10 Fun Indoor Activities Kids Will Love When They Can’t Play Outside
+10 Creative Indoor Activities Kids Will Love When They Can’t Play Outside

 Making collages is a fun and an inexpensive way to get your kids thinking creatively.
 You don’t need fancy papers or materials, simply cut up old magazines and newspapers, or find things like colorful leaves from the garden.
 You could even make use of those old clothes which have been sitting in the back of your wardrobe for years by tearing them into different shapes and patterns.
 My niece makes the coolest collage covered shoeboxes for storing things.
 I need to take a photo to share with y’all but for now, you can use these collage boxes as inspiration, if you like.
 Collages are a great way to explore a theme- things you want in your life, animals, or colors, just to name a few ideas.

 Kids love dressing-up, whether it’s in Mom’s high heels and Dad’s briefcase, or as their favorite fictional character.
 Not only do you get the hilarity of how they look when they’re done, but they can use these personas for make-believe games, which keep them entertained for hours.
+There are actually lots of benefits to playing dress up.
 You may want to go through your closet and give them some old things they can use to keep in a costume box.

 Want more fun indoor activities kids will love?
 Let them build a fort or den.
 Everyone has childhood memories of making forts.
 There is just something so magical about creating your own hide-away space.
 You can make a den out of anything suitable you find in your house, but furniture and bed sheets are always successful.
 You could also make a cardboard fort.
 Just be sure to layer the floor with pillows and blankets, and the kids can spend days inventing new ways to make use of their little home.